I have lived with quite a few cats in my life, and I found them to be a constant source of amazement.

 The information about screens you will find in my blog post Will My Cat Like a Screened Porch? may surprise you.
 There is more to know about screen material than you might imagine.

-How Do I Keep My Cat From Falling?
+How Do I Keep My Cat from Getting Hurt by Falling?

-• Provide safe high perches using cat trees.
+- Provide safe high perches using cat trees as alternatives to cabinets and other unsafe places.
 See my blog post How to Choose a Cat Tree.

 Since You Love Cats